Home >> History, Ideology & Science

 Sam Vaknin, Ph.D. - 7/21/2011

 From the comfort of their plush offices and five to six figure salaries, self-appointed NGO's often denounce child labor as their employees rush from one five star hotel to another, $3000 subnotebooks and PDA's in hand.
-The hairsplitting distinction made by the ILO between "child work" and "child labor" conveniently targets impoverished countries while letting its budget contributors - the developed ones - off-the-hook.
+But they forget that outside of the West where we can hire companies like CheckMaid NYC to perform janitorial and other tasks, this is not available and children, rather than corporations, are expected to help support families.
+The hairsplitting distinction made by the ILO between "child work" and "child la...

 From Madoff to Murdoch to Greece: Whatever Happened to Ethics?